Can President Donald Trump declare a national emergency in order to fund the wall?

 Can Congress get around it?

 Congress can end a president’s call of a national emergency with a joint resolution.
 A joint resolution is a legislative measure that requires the approval of both the House and the Senate.
-The resolution is submitted, just as a bill is, to the president or his or her signature, making it a law.
-A joint resolution is usually used for continuing or emergency funding.
+The resolution is submitted, just as a bill is, to the president for his or her signature, making it a law.